MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/set-permissions.md

 **Azure Pipelines | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2015**

+Permissions for build and release pipelines are primarily set at the object-level for a specific build or release, or for select tasks, at the collection level.

+You can manage security for different types of resources such as variable groups, secure files, and deployment groups by adding users or groups to that role.
+Project administrator can grant or restrict access to project resources.
+If you want to allow a team member to edit pipelines, you must be a project administrator in order to do so.

 ::: moniker range="> tfs-2018"

-Permissions for build and release functions are primarily set at the object-level for a specific build or release, or for select tasks, at the collection level.

-Project administrator can grant or restrict permissions to project resources.
-If you want to allow a team member to edit pipelines, you must be a project administrator in order to do so:

 1. Navigate to your project's summary page: `https://dev.azure.com/{your-organization}/{your-project}`